thoughtbot/maintaining-open-source-projects/book/02-community.md

 line of communication with an unhappy customer about a faulty product, the customer will respond more favourably regardless of the outcome.
 The need to be heard takes more relevance than the need of the product working correctly.
 We can apply this to code revision.
-Asking instead of directly commenting makes the contributor feel heard and valued.
-And if we are the authors of the changeset we can harness this effect even before conversation starts, by explaining the rationale of our work when we send it.
+Asking instead of asserting makes the contributor feel heard and valued.
+If we are the authors we can harness this effect even before conversation starts, by explaining beforehand the rationale behind our work.

 [Loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) describes people’s tendency to strongly prefer avoiding losses to acquiring gains.
-More concretely, giving you 5 dollars won’t make you extremely happy but if I take 5 from you you will get upset.
+More concretely, giving you 5 dollars won’t make you extremely happy but if I take $5 from you you will get upset.
 This relates with saying “no” to a Pull Request.
+As a reviewer, giving a clear explanation of the reasons of your rejection will probably help avoiding a longer discussion on the reasons why the patch should or should not be merged.
 As a contributor you should know that however strongly you feel your patch should be merged in, if you were the reviewer or another external party you would probably not feel so strongly about it.
-As a reviewer, giving a clear explanation of the reasons of your rejection will probably help avoiding a longer discussion on the reasons why the patch should or should not be merged.

-Daniel Goleman identifies an [online negative bias](https://www.youtube.com/watch?v=TBCiSAJ20Wc): what you thought was a neutral message can be read as hostile, and what you thought was positive can be assumed to be neutral.
+Daniel Goleman identifies an [online negative bias](https://www.youtube.com/watch?v=TBCiSAJ20Wc): what you thought was a neutral message can be read as hostile, and what you thought was positive may be assumed to be neutral.
 You can avoid this by using positive language instead of neutral.
 Written discussions have less bandwidth, they need to be more explicit and include more context than conversations over the phone or in person.